 This is the short letter I published when I announced that I would move away from Areo, a digital magazine that I founded.
-I’ve reprinted it on my website for the sake of record.
+It’s reprinted on my website for the sake of record.
 You can read the original by clicking here and read the nice reader comments I received by clicking here.